infor-design/enterprise/components/counts/counts.md

 ---
 title: Counts
 description: This page describes Counts.
+demo:
+  pages:
+  - name: Counts - Of an Instance
+    slug: example-instance-count
+  - name: Counts - Of an Object
+    slug: example-object-count
 ---

-## Configuration Options

-1. Counts - Of an Instance [View Example]( ../components/counts/example-instance-count)
-2. Counts - Of an Object [View Example]( ../components/counts/example-object-count)

-## API Details

-### Settings

-* Icon Types - icon-alert, icon-confirm, icon-dirty, icon-error, icon-info, icon-pending, icon-new, icon-in-progress, icon-info-field
-* Icon Colors - This is done automatically by the type (alert, error ect)
+Use the icon types `icon-alert`, `icon-confirm`, `icon-dirty`, `icon-error`, `icon-info`, `icon-pending`, `icon-new`, `icon-in-progress`, `icon-info-field` within the count element.
+The icon color is set automatically based on the type of alert.

 ## Code Example

-Instance Counts are simple css/html components with a count and title element.
-You can use any of the [colors in the pallette.]( ../components/colors/example-index)
+Instance Counts are simple CSS/HTML components with a `count` and `title` element.
+You can use any of the colors in the [pallette]( ./colors).

 ```html